bazelbuild/bazel/site/docs/platforms.md

 )
 ```

-When building for anything but 64-bit Windows we say that `:win_driver_lib` is
+`:win_driver_lib` is *only* compatible for building with 64-bit Windows and
+incompatible with all else.
+Incompatibility is transitive.
+Any targets
+that transitively depend on an incompatible target are themselves considered
 incompatible.
-Incompatibility is transitive.
-Any targets that transitively
-depend on an incompatible target are themselves considered incompatible.

 ### When are targets skipped?